luccray/luccray/README.md

 - 💞️ I’m looking to collaborate on UX Projects
 - 📫 How to reach me linkedin: https://www.linkedin.com/in/luccray/
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Animes, cats, coffee and fitness life...
-That's me
+- ⚡ Fun fact: I am addicted to cats and prototypes hahaha

 <!---
 luccray/luccray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.